-Best black pens for planners 2018
+Best black pen for planners 2019

 Ok, so I narrowed mine down after a lot of research.

-Prices are current as of March 2018.
+Current price as of March 2018.

-Signo Uniball Ultra Micro 207
+Signo Uniball Ultra Micro 207 Planner Pen

 Initially, I tried this and found it really scratchy.
-A lot of these fine tip pens seem to be like writing with a pen tip.
+A lot of these fine-tip pens seem to be like writing with a pen tip.
 Which, isn’t my favorite.

-Pilot G2 05
+Pilot G2 05 Planner Pen

 In my initial test, I loved this.
 It doesn’t have that pin-type tip, so it was smoother to write with.
 It’s a bit thicker than the other two.

 I still REALLY like these pens.
 Super smooth.
-Still, a huge favorite, especially if I have a lot to write (I find my hand gets less tired because it’s so smooth.
+Still, a huge favorite, especially if I have a lot to write (I find my hand gets less tired because it’s so smooth).

-Pentel Energel 03
+Pentel Energel 03 Planner Pen